The Perception Threshold

 At that point, technical progress decouples from economic return.
 Engineering effort continues to yield measurable gains, yet those gains no longer produce proportional market advantage.
 The limiting factor is no longer what the technology can do, but what users can perceive.

 When a market crosses this boundary, the nature of competition changes.
 Performance no longer serves as the primary differentiator.
-Other variables begin to dominate:
+Other variables begin to dominate: cost, distribution, integration, and reliability.

 These factors were always present, but before the threshold they were secondary.
 After the threshold, they become decisive.
 Capability still matters, but only up to the point where differences remain visible.
 Beyond that, improvements accumulate silently, without altering competitive outcomes.